 My “traction devices” were basically useless.
 They didn’t dig into the snow at all.
 I fell on my butt – hard – about 5 times.
 Not only was it painful but I found myself on a luge of sorts – sliding in a track down the mountain.

 Looking back, it was quite comical.
 Chester was out in front of me so when I fell I careened right for him.
 I didn’t want to run him over so I kept yelling “Go!
 Go!
 Go!” while trying to dig my feet into the snow and flailing my arms.

 Anyway, I learned my lesson and was NOT doing that again.
-When I got home, the first thing I did was hop online and buy a pair of Hillsound Trail Crampons.
+When I got home, the first thing I did was hop online and buy a pair of Hillsound Trail Crampons (affiliate link – I get a few pennies if you buy it to support this blog – at no extra cost to you).
 Trail crampons fit over your shoes like my other “traction devices” but they have 1/4 – 1/2 inch spikes (mountaineering crampons have 1+ inch spikes which are usually overkill for spring trails) that dig into the snow and grip.

 I’ve hiked some other snowy trails since the “luge” incident armed with these babies.
 They are amazing!
 I have barely slid since I started wearing them.
 I was pleasantly surprised that I didn’t need to stop and take them off when I encountered breaks in the snow.
 They did fine in the dirt.
 I barely noticed that I had them on…even when I was walking over rocks!

 I found some pretty raving reviews online for the Hillsound Trail Crampons when I researched them.
 The Hillsound website says they were “tested in the Himalayas”.
 Sounds impressive, no?